 Playing in the vibrant Metroplex gospel and R&B scene led Lettieri to join jazz/world group Snarky Puppy in 2008, where he contributes as guitarist, as well as arranger and composer.
 The group has earned three GRAMMY Awards: Best R&B Performance for "Something" feat.
 Lalah Hathaway in 2014, and twice for Best Contemporary Instrumental Album (Sylva in 2016, and Culcha Vulcha in 2017).
 Snarky Puppy tours constantly, having performed on every continent except Antarctica.

-Outside of Snarky Puppy, Lettieri has released three albums as a leader: Knows in 2011, Futurefun in 2013, and most recently, Spark and Echo in 2016 (Ropeadope Records).
-Spark and Echo climbed to #11 on Billboard's Jazz Albums Chart, and #2 on iTunes' Jazz Chart.
+Outside of Snarky Puppy, Lettieri has released four albums as a leader: Knows in 2011, Futurefun in 2013, Spark and Echo in 2016 (#11 on Billboard's Jazz Albums Chart, and #2 on iTunes' Jazz Chart), and most recently, Deep: The Baritone Sessions in 2019 (#21 on Billboard’s Jazz Albums Chart).
 Due in large part to Lettieri’s vibrant social media presence, these records have created a sizable buzz among fans of instrumental music worldwide.
 He performs live as the Mark Lettieri Trio.

 As an in-demand session guitarist and touring sideman, Lettieri has logged miles with neo-soul icon Erykah Badu, gospel singer Anthony Evans, and American Idol: Season 11 winner Phillip Phillips.
 He's also performed with a myriad of other artists, including Nelly, Anthony Evans, Chrisette Michele, Myron Butler, N'dambi, Bilal, and even comedians Dave Chappelle and Harry Shearer.